Coping with advanced cancer

 The main goal for a death that cannot be avoided is that it be a “good death.”
 A good death is one with the least possible amount of pain, discomfort, or suffering for the patient, and the least possible suffering for the family and caregivers.
 A good death is one that’s in line with the patient’s and loved ones’ wishes, including their culture, values, and ethics.
 Loved ones are also supported and are with the patient as much as they and the patient want, especially as death nears.
 Ideally, this allows goodbyes to be said and problems resolved before death.
 It also allows loved ones to be with the patient at the end.

-Our document, Nearing the End of Life, has been written to address questions that patients and loved ones ask about what to expect during the last 6 months of life.
+Nearing the End of Life has been written to address questions that patients and loved ones ask about what to expect during the last 6 months of life.
 You can get a copy by calling our toll-free number or visiting our website.

 - Advanced Cancer